-Adjusting the Self-Propel Drive Cable (Self-propel model only)
+Adjusting the Self-Propel Drive

-Whenever you install a new self-propel cable or if the self-propel drive is out of adjustment, adjust the self-propel drive cable.
+Whenever you install a new self-propel cable or if the self-propel drive is out of adjustment, adjust the self-propel drive.

-1. Loosen the cable-support nut (Figure 29).
+1. Turn the adjustment knob counterclockwise to loosen the cable adjustment (Figure 24).